mmckelvy/pg-query/README.md

 }
 ```

 Chances are you want to make some adjustments before you consume this output.
 If that's the case, pg-query provides `transform` and `transformFn` options to `query`, `insert`, and `update`.
-Setting `transform` to `true` will return the `rows` key (usually the only thing in which you'll be interested) and camel case the keys of each column name (recursively) on the way out:
+Setting `transform` to `true` will return the `rows` key (usually the only thing in which you'll be interested) and `camelCase` the keys of each column name (recursively) on the way out:

 ```javascript
 const userAccounts = await query({